starwavelin/simple-car-insurance-website/README.md

   4. Type
   5. Year of Make
   6. Picture
-  7. Amount
+  7. Amount insured

-Technology Used:
-  Front-end: JSP
-  Controller: Servlet
-  DB: MySQL
+Admin (start to exist since Version 2)
+  1. username
+  2. password

 Functions:
   1. List/Table view of all customers
-  2. Add New Customer
+  2. Add new customer
-  3. Edit Customer Details
+  3. Edit customer details
+  4. Delete a customer
-  4. Add new vehicle for a customer
+  5. Add new vehicle for a customer
-  5. Edit vehilce information
+  6. Edit vehilce information
+  7. Delete a vehicle

+Technology Used in Version 1 (/Insurance):
+  Front-end: JSP; Controller: Servlet; Database: MySQL.

+####Enhanced Versions: <br>
-V2: Built on /Insurance, adding Login Logout feature to it. <br>
+V2: Built on /Insurance, added Login-Logout feature for admins and JavaScript constraints to important input fields. <br>
-V3: Built on /InsuranceV2, using Ajax to take user input into servlets, and adding JavaScript constraints to significant input fields.
+V3: Built on /InsuranceV2, using Ajax (jQuery) to take user input into servlets.